publicgoods/maturity-rubric/indicators.md

 Each category may have between 8-12 indicators

-A page will be created for each category and
+A page will be created for each category to facilitate conversation around the indicators that will be used to measure a product against this category.